lars-frogner/Backstaff/README.md

 ### Compiling from source

-You can compile the code in this repository using the `cargo build` command.
-Make sure to add the `--release` flag so that optimizations are turned on.
+You can compile the code in this repository directly by cloning it and running the `cargo build` command from the top directory of the project.
+To compile with optimizations, include the `--release` flag.
 Features are specified in the same way as for `cargo install`.

 ## Using the command line program